tuxinal/impostorCord/README.md

 after all of that you should be able to start the server by opening Impostor.Server(.exe)

+you can also optionally add all of the emojis in [emojis.zip](emojis.zip)

 ## Commands

 | command   | alias | syntax                                  | usage                                                                              |